Ssadaf/SpamDetector/README.md

 This is the 4th project of Artificial Intelligence course at University of Tehran.

-I implemented a spam detector using Naive Bayesian.
+I implemented a spam detector using Naive Bayesian method.